Free Tool

 Cap Rate Calculator

 Use the calculator below to calculate your cap rate.
-Simply enter your NOI and purchase price or market value.
-The cap rate value will be automatically calculated for you.
-You can also move the cap rate slider to find the needed NOI for any given cap rate.
-In inclusion to our web-based calculator, feel free to download the Excel version below.
+Simply enter your NOI and purchase price or market value — the cap rate is calculated automatically.
+Move the cap rate slider to find the NOI needed for any given cap rate.
+An Excel version is also available for download.

 Simple Cap Rate Calculator

-Move the slider to find the optimal NOI for any selected cap rate.
+Move the slider above to find the NOI needed for any target cap rate

 $ .00